 - Go to My Jobs › All Contracts (select the Include closed contracts checkbox, if necessary)

-- Find the job with the dispute and click its title
+- Find the job with the dispute and select See dispute

-- Upwork will review your Work Diary to evaluate the disputed hours against the criteria of Upwork Hourly Protection within four business days
+- We will review your Work Diary to evaluate the disputed hours against the criteria of Upwork Hourly Protection within one business days.

-- If all disputed hours are found to meet the criteria of Upwork Hourly Protection, you will be paid according to the usual weekly billing cycle
+- If all disputed hours are found to meet the criteria of Upwork Hourly Protection, we will pay you according to the usual weekly billing cycle.

-- If any of the disputed hours do not meet the criteria of Upwork Hourly Protection, Upwork will refund the hours that are non-compliant
+- If any of the disputed hours do not meet the criteria of Upwork Hourly Protection, we will refund the hours that are non-compliant to the client.

 If you accept the dispute

-- All of your disputed hours are refunded to your client
+- We refund all of your disputed hours to your client.

-Note: If your client cancels the dispute, the disputed hours will be paid according to the usual weekly billing cycle.
+Note: If your client cancels the dispute, we will pay you the disputed hours according to the usual weekly billing cycle.

-If you’re in an agency and the client files a dispute against you, both you and your agency manager will be notified and able to respond to the dispute.
-Regardless of who responds initially, the agency manager will be required to participate in the consultation with an Upwork dispute specialist.
+If you’re in an agency and your client files a dispute against you, we will notify both you and your agency manager.
+You can both respond to the dispute.
+Regardless of who responds first, we will require the agency manager to participate in the consultation with an Upwork dispute specialist.
 Excessive disputes against an agency's freelancers may result in suspension of the agency as a whole.